-Retail properties continue to anchor our portfolio, and have seen improvements in both occupancy and WABR compared to last year.
-Retail represents 44.4% of our total GLA and 60.1% of net rental income in Q1-2023.
+Retail properties continue to anchor our portfolio, and have seen slight improvements in both occupancy and WABR compared to last year.
+Retail represents 44% of our total GLA and 61% of net rental income in Q2-2023.
 Our office properties continue to navigate downward pressure on rental rates and an increase in supply in some of our key geographic areas, specifically our Edmonton office properties which have seen an increase in new development of office space in recent years.
-Despite these pressures, occupancy has increased over Q1-2022 by 0.7% and by 0.4% since year-end.
-In Q1-2023, we completed new leasing of 25,328 sf, which includes 21,998 sf office space and 3,330 sf retail space, all in our Northern Alberta region.